 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
+Lectures three hours a week.

 Canadian Immigration from 1875

 A study of immigration to Canada and of the adaptation of immigrants to their new environment from 1875.
 (Field c).
 Precludes additional credit for HIST 3308 (no longer offered).